Free Pennsylvania VIN Check & Vehicle History Report

 Buying a Used Car in the State of Pennsylvania?
 Read this before you buy!

 Buying a car in Pennsylvania has its own unique set of challenges that must be overcome in order to get a good vehicle for a reasonable price.
-Pennsylvania's used car market is shaped by the state's specific economic and regulatory and weather conditions.
+Pennsylvania's used car market is shaped by the state's specific economic, regulatory and weather conditions.
 From harsh weather conditions to high insurance rates, there are several hurdles that can complicate the car-buying process.

 Pennsylvania is no stranger to harsh weather events, particularly during the winter months.
 According to the Pennsylvania Department of Transportation (PennDOT), the state averages over 40 inches of snowfall annually, with some regions receiving over 100 inches.
-This severe weather can cause significant damage to vehicles including premature corrosion, rust, mechanical issues as well as structural problems.
+This severe weather can cause significant damage to vehicles including, premature corrosion, rust, mechanical issues as well as structural problems.

-Another issue plaguing Pennsylvania's used car market is a higher rate of property, crimes including vehicle theft.
+Another issue plaguing Pennsylvania's used car market is a higher rate of property crimes, including vehicle theft.
 According to the Pennsylvania State Police, the state's vehicle theft rate is 15% higher than the national average.
 This means that there is a greater risk of buying a car that has been stolen or involved in criminal activities, which can lead to legal complications and financial losses.

 Pennsylvania is a mix of urban and rural areas with many regions far from major cities.
 The Pennsylvania Department of Community and Economic Development notes that over 60% of the state's population lives in rural or semi-rural areas.
 Understandably, the state has a diverse vehicle inventory reflecting its unique economic landscape.
 While the state's overall cost of living is lower than the national average, urban areas like Philadelphia and Pittsburgh have a higher cost of living, which can impact the overall affordability of car ownership.
 This increased cost may affect inventory available in larger cities as car owners are more likely to experience economic hardships.
-What this could mean is that some vehicles could have deferred maintenance and condition issues making them less reliable and overall, less desirable to the new owner.
+What this could mean is that some vehicles could have deferred maintenance and condition issues, making them less reliable and overall, less desirable to the new owner.

-Further exacerbating the financial pressure put on car owner's in the state of Pennsylvania are the state's high car insurance rates.
+Further exacerbating the financial pressure put on car owners in the state of Pennsylvania are the state's high car insurance rates.
 Insurance rates in Pennsylvania are among the highest in the country.
 According to the Pennsylvania Insurance Department, the average annual cost of auto insurance in the state is $1,350, which is about 25% higher than the national average.
 This is due to factors such as high traffic density in urban areas, the cost of repairs and the state's no-fault insurance system.

 The Most Important things to be aware of when shopping for a car in Pennsylvania

-While buying a good preowned car in the state of Pennsylvania may be challenging there are a couple of things you can do to take away some of the uncertainty out of this process.
+While buying a good preowned car in the state of Pennsylvania may be challenging, there are a couple of things you can do to take away some of the uncertainty out of this process.
 These 3 steps will allow you to be able to easily weed out good, competitively priced vehicles from ones with storied histories and legal issues.

-By following the above 3 you should have all the information you will need to make an informed car buying decision.
+By following the above 3, you should have all the information you will need to make an informed car buying decision.

-State PA
+State Pennsylvania

 Pennsylvania State Stats